by Jon (Updated on 2015-10-15)

 Step 3: Give it Fields (Parameters)

-At the bottom, you can also select a Return Type, which is what will be given back to the behavior whenever this block is used.
+At the bottom, you can also select a Return Type, which is what will be reported back to the behavior whenever this block is used.

-In this example, we want the block to calculate the distance between actors and give us back a positive number, so I've selected the Return Type of Number.
+In this example, we want the block to calculate the distance between actors and give us back a positive number, so I've selected Number as the return type.
 As a result, the custom block can now be used anywhere a Number attribute would go in the behavior!

 Using Custom Blocks